scala/docs.scala-lang/_sips/minutes/2017-05-08-sip-minutes.md

  **Jorge** proposes to keep thinking on this and to discuss it in the next two months, migration cycle.

- **Seth** said that 2.13 circle progresses will bring more information and feedback about the usage.
+ **Seth** said that as the 2.13 cycle progresses will bring more information and feedback about the usage.
 He believes that it is a good start to begin with and they’ll know more as they go through it.

  **Adriaan** agreed and said that he’d love to get some statistics on the usage of the sub-packages.